SaurabhWani2107/SaurabhWani2107-Project-Bank-of-Maharashtra-Loan-Product-Assistant/README.md

 - **PostgreSQL Database:** Stores chat history and query logs.
 - **Modern Frontend:** Next.js React app for user interaction.
 - **Logging:** Centralized logs for all backend and pipeline operations.

 ---

+### Project Setup

+See the [Setup & Installation](#setup--installation) section below for step-by-step instructions on setting up the backend, frontend, and data pipeline.
+The process includes installing Python and Node.js dependencies, configuring environment variables, running web scrapers, chunking and embedding data, and starting both backend and frontend servers.

+---

+### Architectural Decisions

+#### Libraries

+- **Web Scraping:**
+  We chose **Playwright** for scraping because it handles dynamic, JavaScript-heavy government websites more robustly than alternatives like BeautifulSoup or Selenium.
+Playwright’s headless browser automation allows us to interact with complex page elements and extract structured data even from sites with heavy client-side rendering.
+- **Data Processing:**
+  Standard Python libraries (e.g., `pandas`, `re`, `json`) are used for cleaning and structuring the scraped data.
+This ensures flexibility and easy integration with the rest of the pipeline.
+- **RAG Pipeline:**
+  - **FAISS** is used for fast vector similarity search, enabling efficient retrieval of relevant knowledge chunks.
+  - **Google Gemini API** is used for both embedding and LLM inference, providing state-of-the-art language understanding and generation.

+#### Data Strategy

+- **Chunking Approach:**
+  Text data from each scraped `.txt` file is split into overlapping chunks of a fixed size (e.g., 500 tokens with 100-token overlap).
+This strategy ensures that each chunk contains enough context for meaningful retrieval, while the overlap prevents information loss at chunk boundaries.
+The chunk size was chosen to balance retrieval granularity and LLM context window limitations.

+#### Model Selection

+- **Embedding Model:**
+  We use `embedding-001` from Google Gemini.
+This model was selected for its strong performance on semantic similarity tasks, multilingual support, and seamless integration with the Gemini LLM.
+- **LLM:**
+  The main language model is Google Gemini 2.5 flash, chosen for its accuracy, speed, and ability to handle retrieval-augmented prompts effectively and also it is open source.

+#### AI Tools Used

+- **Cursor:** Used for code navigation, refactoring, and rapid prototyping.
+- **NotebookLM:** Assisted in requirement understanding.
+- **ChatGPT:** Used for brainstorming, code review, and documentation drafting.

+---

+### Challenges Faced

+Scraping data from government websites proved tricky and difficult due to:
+- Highly dynamic pages with frequent redirects and JavaScript-rendered content.
+- Non-structured, inconsistent data formats across different loan product pages.
+- Navigating through multiple layers of links and handling session/cookie requirements.
+- Occasional anti-bot measures and rate limiting.

+**Solutions:**
+We leveraged Playwright’s robust automation to simulate real user interactions, implemented retry logic for failed requests, and developed custom parsers to handle messy or irregular data layouts.

+---

+### Potential Improvements

+- **Intent Handling:**
+  Integrate an agentic framework to recognize user intent and dynamically decide whether to fetch responses from the RAG pipeline, answer general queries, or perform live web lookups.
+- **Frontend Enhancements:**
+  Improve the user interface for a more engaging chat experience, add user role-based login, and enable persistent chat history for returning users.
+- **Data Pipeline:**
+  Automate periodic re-scraping and re-indexing to keep the knowledge base up to date.
+- **Evaluation & Monitoring:**
+  Add analytics for user queries, retrieval accuracy, and LLM response quality.
+- **Scalability:**
+  Containerize the application for easier deployment and scaling, and consider supporting additional banks or financial products.

+---